lullaby6/soulbound-enchantment-data-pack/README.md

 The enchantment can be obtained from the enchantment table, loot chests or trading with villagers.

-This Data-Pack is not compatible with the `doImmediateRespawn` gamerule in true.
+Not compatible with the `doImmediateRespawn` gamerule in true.

-Version: `1.21.X`

-## 📂 Installation

-Move the downloaded file in the path `.minecraft/saves/[world]/datapacks`

-## 👾 Bugs/Issues

-Please report any bug/issues to the [Discord Server](https://discord.gg/5UdcDa5xNC) in the `bugs` channel, or create a issue in the [Github Repostiroy](https://github.com/lullaby6/soulbound-enchantment-data-pack/issues), or a comment in [Planet Minecraft](https://www.planetminecraft.com/data-pack/soulbound-enchantment-new-enchantment-thats-returns-your-item-upon-death-1-21-x/).

 ## ⌨️ Commands